handsomecode/iOS11-Demos/Drag and Drop/README.md

 ### Usage
 #### Collection (and Table) Views
-Everything discussed below about collection views also applies to table view using the `UITableViewDragDelegate`
+Everything discussed below about collection views also applies to table view using the `UITableViewDragDelegate` and `UITableViewDropDelegate`
 ###### Drag
 Incorporating the Drag functionality into a collection view is remarkably easy.
 Simply conform to `UICollectionViewDragDelegate`, set your controller as the `dragDelegate` of the collection view, enable `dragInteractionEnabled` on the collection view, and implement the required function:
 ```swift